 If you do decide to keep the mattress, it comes with a 10-year warranty.
 You can read more about what the warranty entails on the Purple’s website.

 Just to be clear, Purple is not the only online mattress company that offers such friendly policies.
 It’s the industry standard to offer free shipping, free returns, a 100-night trial period, and a 10-year warranty.

 Before we get into the meat and potatoes of this review, it’s important to note that Purple offers three other mattress models as well.
-In early 2018, they introduced pocketed coil models, which are similar to the original, but use coils for their support and foundational layers.
+In short, the company recently introduced pocketed coil models, which are similar to the original, but use coils for their support and foundation layers.

-However, considering the special material this bed utilizes (we’ll get to that below), we actually think the OG Purple is a pretty good value.
+However, considering the special material this bed utilizes (we’ll get to that below), we actually think the original Purple is a pretty good value.
 Here’s how the prices break down by size:

 As you’d expect, Purple is available in all of the major sizes in the US aside from the twin.
 They have the twin XL up to the California king.
 Here’s a breakdown of the exact dimensions for the original Purple mattress:

 In almost every piece of content we write, we always make sure to talk about weight.
 Every mattress will feel different to various individuals.
 That’s because your weight and body type play a huge role in how you perceive a mattress to feel.